Apple Infinite Loop campus: Location

-At 1 Infinite Loop was an Apple Store selling Apple equipment and souvenirs.
+The Apple Campus had an Apple Store, first opened in 1993—predating the modern Apple Store chain—and was, at the time, the only place in the world where Apple merchandise could be purchased, including T-shirts, mugs, and pens.
 It was the only part of the campus open to the public.
-The store was closed on January 20, 2024, at 6:00pm.
+The store was closed on January 20, 2024.